The first Animated Show based on the Littlest Pet Shop toy line was an attempt to establish a new direction for the franchise.

 Chet and Stu: Buy the farm!
 Buy the farm!
 Buy the farm!
 Buy the farm!

-- Off Model: A side effect for being outsourced to companies like AKOM, Wang Film Productions and KK C&D Asia.
+- Off-Model: A side effect for being outsourced to companies like AKOM, Wang Film Productions and KK C&D Asia.
+Even for 1995, it looks pretty poor and more at home in the early-mid 80s.

 - Parental Bonus: The source of much of the show's humor.